DallasK

-Dallas James Koehlke (born 1991), better known by his stage name DallasK, is an American DJ, record producer, and singer based in Los Angeles.
-Active since 2010, he co-wrote and produced Fifth Harmony's 5× platinum single, "Work From Home," as well as their singles "Down" and "He Like That..." off of their self titled album.
-In addition, Dallas co-wrote and co-produced Lauv's singles "Sad Forever," and "Breathe" off Lauv's debut album.
-He has past cuts with Tiesto, Chromeo, Krewella, KSHMR, Terror Jr. Miquela, Joel Deleōn, Key & Stray Kids.
-He is also known for his collaborations with Hardwell and Tiësto: "Area 51" and "Show Me" are ranked first and third in the Top 100 on downloading platform Beatport.
+Dallas James Koehlke (born 1993), better known by his stage name DallasK, is an American DJ, record producer, and singer based in Los Angeles.
+Active since 2010, he co-wrote and produced Fifth Harmony's 2016 single "Work From Home," as well as their singles "Down" and "He Like That..." off of their self titled album.
+In addition, Koehlke co-wrote and co-produced Lauv's singles "Sad Forever" and "Breathe" from her debut album.
+He has also produced for Chromeo, Krewella, KSHMR, Terror Jr, Miquela, Joel Deleōn, Key and Stray Kids.
+He is also known for his collaborations with Hardwell and Tiësto: "Area 51" and "Show Me" are ranked first and third in the Top 100 on the platform Beatport.
 He is signed to Amigo Records and has had past releases with Musical Freedom, Revealed Recordings and Ultra Music.